 Mediocre Accuracy (But Good For a Wearable)

-I have to get this out there: wearables aren’t accurate.
+I have to get this out there: sleep stage tracking wearables aren’t accurate.

 For a while, I took their readings as gospel.
 I’ve seen reports of users doing sleep studies in a lab while simultaneously wearing the Oura.
 Their sleep results weren’t even close.

 Most devices are embarrassingly inaccurate.
-Some make a random number generator look good.
 At least one study showed Oura having a 51-65 percent accuracy detecting sleep stages.
 From the vitals of your finger, the ring captures detailed biochemical changes — not an easy feat.

-Users report that stationary activities like reading or watching TV in bed can trick the ring into thinking you’re sleeping.
+Users report that stationary activities like reading or watching TV can trick the ring into thinking you’re sleeping.
 Compared to actual sleep, this time isn’t restorative and harms your sleep score.

-It’s not all bad.
-Activity tracking and recovery metrics seem more accurate, and hold up against my other devices.
+The accuracy isn’t all bad.
+Activity tracking, other sleep data, and recovery metrics hold up against my other devices.

 Limited Use For Tagging Data